sally/salonbuddy/README.md

   * `Gemfile`: List of all gem dependencies for gem manager Bundler
   * `Gemfile.lock`: Snapshot of all gems in Gemfile along with their associated dependencies
   * `salonbuddy.rb`: Main file for executing program sequence
+  * `sample_run.txt`: Contains sample outputs of program sequence

+Please reference `sample_run.txt` in the root folder to see a sample program sequence, with intentional typo inputs and attempted double-booking to show validations and formatting features.

 ## Running SalonBuddy locally